wdi-sg/express-reference/README.md

 For this exercise, we will abstract SQL queries into model files to declutter our controller files - effectively moving completely into an MVC (model view controller) framework.

+We will also be introducing a Users table so users can create accounts on the app.

 ## Getting Started

 1. Fork and clone this repository to your computer